-Pain may begin in one part of the body, such as the neck and shoulders.
+Pain may start in one part of the body, such as the neck and shoulders.
 Over time the whole body may be affected.
 The pain ranges from mild to severe.
 It may feel like burning, soreness, stiffness, aching, or gnawing pain.
 There may be sore spots in certain parts of the muscles.
 It may feel similar to arthritis, but it’s not a condition that gets worse.
 And it doesn't damage muscles or bones.
 Other common symptoms of fibromyalgia include:

-- Medium to severe fatigue
+- Medium to severe tiredness (fatigue)

 - Sleep problems at night

 The symptoms of fibromyalgia can seem like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 There are no tests that can confirm a diagnosis of fibromyalgia.
 Instead, diagnosis is based on your child’s symptoms and a physical exam.
 Blood tests, X-rays, or other tests may be done.
 These are to rule out other causes of your child’s symptoms.